 The area around Naubinway and Engadine has been blessed with abundant natural beauty.
 And, unlike Rio or Honolulu, people can find still find stretches of public beaches that go on for miles without having to fight crowds for a spot of sand to lay a towel upon.
 Beaches that are some of the best sand beaches in the world can be found along the Lake Michigan shoreline around Naubinway.

 Along with the beaches there are miles of woodland roads through pristine areas.
 Naubinway is on the edge of the Hiawatha National Forest.
 Visitors can walk through woods teeming with wildlife and primeval beauty or fish trout on a stream that may not have another human on its banks.
-And then, return at night to a motel room complete with cable TV, a modern phone system and jacuzzi.

 If you're looking for: